...

 Tackle a “Feeling Lost” Career Phase with These Smart Strategies

-Are you feeling lost career-wise, stuck on your current career path, and uncertain about where in the world you’re headed?
-You’re not alone — and you can move through it.
+Are you feeling lost career-wise?
+Maybe you’re stuck on your current career path, uncertain about where in the world you’re headed.
+If so, you’re not alone — but you can move through it.

 In this article, you’ll find tips and strategies for taking action to gain clarity, transforming the unknown into the right path toward a fulfilling career change.